osisoft/AVEVA-Adapter-Modbus-Docs/V1/Configuration/PI Adapter for Modbus TCP data selection configuration.md

 ## Modbus TCP data selection schema

-The full schema definition for the Modbus data selection configuration is in the `Modbus_DataSelection_schema.json` file located in one of the folders listed below:
+The full schema definition for the Modbus data selection configuration is in the `Modbus_DataSelection_schema.json` file located in one of the following folders:

 Windows: `%ProgramFiles%\OSIsoft\Adapters\Modbus\Schemas`